dylanj/yokoy/README.md

-# yokoy -> db sync
+# yokoy postgres sync

-This is a quick and dirty app that sync yokoy data from the yokoy api to a postgres database.
+This application syncs data from your [yokoy](https://yokoy.io) organization to a postgres databse via the [yokoy api](https://docs.yokoy.ai/).

 ### Objects